lolakkalol/P-FlappIO/README.md

 # P-FlappIO
-This is a recreation of my FlappIO that was written in Processing.
+This is a recreation of an older project of mine called "FlappIO" that was written in processing.
-The goal of this is to clean up the poorly written code in the old FlappIO
+The aim of this project is to simply make a cleaner and "better" version of my old program since i think i can do better.

+The program is going to work through a from scratch coded neuroevolution algorithm.

+This program uses 2 libraries: pygame and random.